TerickCrue/Delivery-App-LMP/README.md

 # Delivery-App-LMP
-Delivery App para el PIA de Lenguajes Modernos de Programación Using Sqlserver, firebase, .net core REST API, and Ionic with Angular for the mobile app.
+Delivery App using Sqlserver, firebase, .net core REST API, and Ionic with Angular.